-Smart Cards are a convenient, high-tech way for you to ride public transportation.
-The cards are chip-embedded and can be used as a 31-day (formerly monthly) pass or a stored value card.
-Cards are read when touched to the target on the farebox or ticket vending machine.
+Smart Cards are a convenient way for you to ride Spokane Transit.
+The cards can be used as 31-Day Passes, Monthly Passes, or as a Stored Value Card.
+Cards are read when tapped on the target on the farebox or at Customer Service at The Plaza.
 They can be reloaded with additional value and reused indefinitely.

-- Can be used as a 31-day (formerly monthly) pass or a stored value card.
+- Can be used as a 31-Day Pass, Monthly Pass or a Stored Value Card.

 - Indefinitely re-useable and re-loadable

-- If you lose your card, you can get a replacement without losing your balance if you register it at the time of purchase through Customer Service
+- If you lose your card, you can get a replacement from Customer Service

-- Stored Value Smart Cards work like a gift card.
-The cards deduct the fare amount per ride, so you never have to remember exact change
+- Stored Value Cards deduct the fare amount per ride, so you never have to remember exact change

 Where can I get one?